CytoInformatics/HistoToolkit/README.md

 ### To-do
 ##### Essentials
-* Enable dragging image to set as param for node
+* Enable image to be sent as response to client

-* Add datatype field to parameters so server will know how to handle data
+##### Desirables
+* Add Nodes list under dropdown menu options
 * Remove thumbnails that are older than a certain date (1 month maybe?)

-##### Desirables
 * Verify if input is valid (assume string only if enclosed in '' or "")
 * Change style of invalid param paths
 * Change style of node when selected